+Sunday Breakfast continues to improve its spaces as it cares for all who come through our doors.
 You can make a positive impact in the lives of people experiencing homelessness.
-If you would like to learn more check out our Volunteer Opportunities.
+If you would like to learn more check out ways you can get involved.

 Armando’s life completely changed in the summer of 2019 when his wife passed away.
 Sadly, this tragedy created a great deal of strain between Armando and his children.
 Armando became homeless when he was 77.
 He had nowhere to go.